Will Big Pharma Kill Federal Cannabis Legalization?

 While some may surmise that growing acceptance of cannabis might open the door to competition from pharmaceutical companies hoping to get in on the action, this seems less likely to be the case in light of sheer economics: It's much more difficult to compete when your product is thousands of times more expensive.
 Epidiolex, a pharmaceutical CBD treatment for epilepsy in children, for example, costs $32,500 per year.
 Compare that to an average price of $1,386 per pound of cannabis and it becomes abundantly clear why Big Pharma would rather quash legalization than compete with a drastically cheaper – and probably much safer – option.

 And at the helm of a trillion-dollar industry, they have the resources to influence lawmakers to keep cannabis illegal.
 The pharmaceutical industry has spent nearly $2.5 billion on lobbying over the past decade, assigning approximately 2.5 lobbyists to every senator and congressperson.
-Although Republican candidates receive some 60 percent of industry contributions, still a shocking nine out of 10 members of Congress and 97 of the nation’s 100 senators have received contributions from Big Pharma, according to reporting by The Guardian.

 With their hands so deep in the pockets of nearly the entire legislative body, it should come as no surprise that Big Pharma is firmly in control of the fate of cannabis on the grandest scale.